New Models for Community Membership (Core & Seed)

-Rishonim and BKS are open to children of members.
+Rishonim and BKS are open to core members.
 We are striving to build a new type of Jewish community beyond the classroom walls.
 We want our children to feel connected to each other at services, events, and all our community celebrations.
 Tuition varies by program.
 To enroll your child(ren), use the forms located here.
 Contact Ali at firstname.lastname@example.org for more information on our educational programs.

 Need more info?

 Contact us at 212-284-6773 or email@example.com to get your questions answered or receive a membership packet.